-To be eligible to engage in subsistence uses, Federal subsistence regulations require that rural Alaska residents live in a community or area that has a customary and traditional use determination for the desired species and harvest area (50 CFR 100.5(b)).
-They also state that the National Park Service (NPS) may further regulate eligibly to engage in subsistence on NPS-managed lands (50 CFR 100.5(d)).
-According to NPS regulations, in order to qualify as a local rural resident eligible to engage in subsistence uses within a National Park or National Monument, a person must live in a resident zone community, live within the boundaries of the park or monument, or hold a §13.440 subsistence eligibility permit (36 CFR 13.420, 430).
-If a person qualifies as a local rural resident as described in the previous sentence, but lives in a community or area without a customary and traditional use determination for the species they wish tohunt or fish, they may submit a proposal to the Federal Subsistence Board for an individual customary and traditional use determination.
+According to NPS regulations, to qualify as a local rural resident eligible to engage in subsistence uses within a National Park or National Monument, a person must live in a resident zone community, live within the boundaries of the park or monument, or hold a 13.440 subsistence eligibility permit (36 CFR 13.420, 430).
+If a person qualifies as a local rural resident as described in the previous sentence, but lives in a community or area without a C&T for the species they wish to hunt or fish, they may submit a proposal to the Federal Subsistence Board (Board) for an individual C&T.

-Federal subsistence regulations allow the Board to make individual customary and traditional use determinations in NPS-managed National Park and National Monument areas where subsistence is authorized, but not in Preserves.
-National Park Service regulations include unique subsistence eligibility requirements for National Park Service lands.
+Federal subsistence regulations allow the Board to make individual C&T use determinations in NPS managed National Park and National Monument areas where subsistence is authorized, but not in Preserves.
+NPS regulations include unique subsistence eligibility requirements for NPS lands.
 Fewer people have subsistence eligibility in National Parks and National Monuments as compared to other Federal public lands.
-Requests for individual customary and traditional use determinations are analyzed in the same way that a community or area request for a
+Requests for individual C&Ts are analyzed in the same way that a community or area request for a C&T is analyzed (FSB 1999: 224).